You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Fiber

-Brussels sprouts are popular for their dietary fiber richness that aids the digestion of food.
+Brussels sprouts are popular for their dietary fiber richness that aids digestion.
+Foods rich in fiber are essential for guinea pigs.

-Apart from hay, feeding your guinea pigs with other beneficial food that’s low in sugar and calcium but rich in fiber and vitamin C (such as Brussel sprouts) enhances their digestion and digestive system.
+Apart from hay, feeding your guinea pigs with other beneficial food that’s low in sugar and calcium but rich in fiber and vitamin C (such as Brussel sprouts) enhances their digestion.

 Vitamin K

-Apart from the health benefits and nutritional value of Brussel sprouts, there are many other reasons why including this vegetable in your guinea pig’s diet is a good idea.
+Apart from the health benefits and nutritional value of Brussel sprouts, there are many other reasons to include this vegetable in your guinea pig’s diet.

 Brussel Sprouts Are Easy to Incorporate into Your Guinea Pig’s Diet